XakraD/xakra_backpacks/README.md

 # You can configure:
 - Backpack list (item name, weight gain amount, position and rotation)
+- Default inventory capacity (amount/disable)
+- Slow down the character when having too much weight in the inventory (enable/disable)

 ## Instructions to incorporate script
 - Copy the script into a folder (to choose) from the 'resources' folder.